 However, Social Security reduces your payment if you start collecting before your full retirement age, or FRA.
-(FRA is 66 and 4 months for people born in 1956, 66 and 6 months for those born in 1957, and gradually rising to 67 for people born in 1960 or later.)
+(FRA is 66 and 4 months for people born in 1956, 66 and 6 months for those born in 1957, and gradually rising to 67 for those born in 1960 or later.)
 Only then do you qualify for 100 percent of your basic monthly benefit, which is calculated from your 35 highest-earning years.

 Your payment will increase even more if you wait until age 70 to apply, as you’ll be accruing delayed retirement credits.
 (You can apply later than 70, but it doesn’t change your benefit.)

 The starting age can differ for other types of Social Security benefits.

 Spousal benefits: These can begin at 62, as long as the spouse on whose work record you are claiming them is receiving retirement benefits.
 Spousal benefits are reduced if taken before FRA.

 Social Security Disability Insurance (SSDI): No age requirement, but you must have spent some time in work in which you paid Social Security taxes.
-The amount of time increases with age, but you may qualify for disability benefits with less time in the workforce than you need to collect retirement benefits, but you must also demonstrate that your medical condition meets Social Security’s strict definition of disability and show evidence that it prevents you from working.
-The agency is facing a huge backlog of pending disability cases, according to a 2018 report by its inspector general.
+The amount of time increases with age, but you may qualify for SSDI with less time in the workforce than you need to collect retirement benefits.
+You must also demonstrate that your medical condition meets Social Security’s strict definition of disability and show evidence that it prevents you from working.

 Keep in mind